ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

             amountOutput = UniswapV2Library.getAmountOut(amountInput, reserveInput, reserveOutput);
 ```

-Because of the transfer fees we cannot rely on the `removeLiquidity` function to tell us how much of the
+Because of the transfer fees we cannot rely on the `getAmountsOut` function to tell us how much we get out of
-token we withdraw, so we need to withdraw first and then get the balance.
+each transfer (the way we do before calling the original `_swap`).
+Instead we have to transfer first and then see how

-GOON
+many tokens we got back.

+Note: In theory we could just use this function instead of `_swap`, but in certain cases (for example, if the transfer
+ends up beign reverted because there isn't enough at the end to meet the required minimum) that would end up costing more
+gas.
+Transfer fee tokens are pretty rare, so while we need to accommodate them there's no need to all swaps to assume they
+go through at least one of them.

 ```solidity
             }